TRASE-NODEs: Trajectory Sensitivity-aware Neural Ordinary Differential Equations for Efficient Dynamic Modeling: Simulation Results

 \textbf{Test Case 2: Inverter-based Resource (IBR).} IBRs, such as solar PV and wind power plants, interface with the grid through power electronic converters instead of synchronous generators.
 Their increasing penetration is reshaping the power grid dynamics, as their behaviors are dictated by fast power-electronic controls instead of conventional electromechanical inertia.
 To represent high-level dynamics, a generic IBR model \cite{deepak2023model} is widely adopted with three key components: plant-level controller (REPC), electrical controller (REEC), and converter model (REGC).
 In this work, we focus on grid-following IBRs, which behave as controlled current sources.
 Consequently, the generic model injects active and reactive currents into the grid in response to terminal voltage and frequency.
 The voltage reference is commonly used as the control set-point for IBRs, to improve their dynamic stability.

 For data generation, we use the IEEE 39-bus test system by replacing the synchronous generator in Bus 30 with an IBR model.
 A 200 MW load increase is applied to induce grid dynamics and the corresponding IBR response is recorded.
 To ensure consistent initial conditions across different settings, the playback function of the power system simulator is used \cite{foroutan2019generator}.
-The simulator produces the IBR states $\bbx(t)=[I_d;I_q]$, which are the direct- and quadrature-axis currents, for a few seconds.
+The simulator produces the IBR states $\bbx(t)=[I_d;I_q]$, which are the direct- and quadrature-axis currents.
 The algebraic variables $\bby(t)=[V_t;f_t]$, namely the terminal voltage and frequency, are fixed by the playback function.
-We have used 9 reference values of $u=V_\text{ref}$, in the range of $[1.035,1.045]$.
+The states are generated for 37 reference values of $u=V_\text{ref}$, in the range of $[1.036,1.045]$.
 Note that the state $I_q$ is much more sensitive to $V_{\text{ref}}$ \cite{deepak2023model}, as adjusting $I_q$ is more effective in regulating the terminal bus voltage.
 Without explicit dynamic equations for IBRs, we numerically compute the trajectory sensitivities using finite differences, with the example for $I_q$ given by